Open

 Every pre-launch page on the internet says "trust us."
-This page is our alternative: the work behind vivari.ai, on the record - agents managed in Vivari shipping pages on this site, the trust decisions that governed them, and a review layer honest enough to say no. It grows as we build.
-Nothing here is staged.
+This page is our alternative: agents managed in Vivari shipping pages on this site, the trust decisions that governed them, and a review layer that sent our own drafts back.
+It grows as we build.

 Receipt 01